 The Chief Elected Official must establish by-laws consistent with applicable local procedures, state and federal laws to include WIOA Final Rules and Regulations 679.310(g).
-The Board shall submit by-laws that clearly demonstrate all WIOA and North Carolina required elements described in Appendix A. Additional by-laws guidance and electronic meeting formats have been provided in Appendix B and Appendix C.
+The Board shall submit by-laws that clearly demonstrate all WIOA and North Carolina required elements described in Appendix A. Additional by-laws guidance/template and electronic meeting formats have been provided in Appendix B and Appendix C.

-- 11. Attach the Workforce Development Board by-laws including date adopted/amended.
-By-laws must include the required elements found in Appendix A. Name document: Local Area Name WDB by-laws. - 12.
-To demonstrate that the attached Workforce Development Board By-laws comply, complete By-Laws Required Elements Crosswalk chart.
+- 13. Attach the WDB by-laws including date adopted/amended.
+By-laws must include the required elements found in Appendix A. Name document: Local Area Name WDB by-laws. - 14.
+To demonstrate that the attached WDB by-laws comply, complete By-Laws Required Elements Crosswalk chart.